California passes 1st-in-nation emission rules for trains - KESQ

 “We support rail, but we support rail if they’re doing all their best to mitigate their emissions,” Andasan said.

-Kristen South, a spokesperson for Union Pacific, said in a statement the rail company wants regulators to continue to work with them to come up with a more “balanced” solution that is not too ambitious for the current technology and infrastructure.

-“We need the strongest, most protective in-use locomotive regulation because we know these CARB rulings have impact not only in California but across the U.S.,” said Cecilia Garibay, a project coordinator with the 50-member Moving Forward Network based at Occidental College.

-The EPA recently approved California rules aimed at reducing emissions from heavy trucks.
-The rules will require zero-emission trucks, depending on the type, to make up between 40% and 75% of sales by 2035.
+The EPA recently approved California rules requiring zero-emission trucks, depending on the type, to make up between 40% and 75% of sales by 2035.

 “Nobody wants to live next to a railroad track,” Swillinger said.
 “You move next to a railroad track because you don’t have other options.”